FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Hierarchy of settings
 ---------------------

-Vonk reads it's settings from these sources, in this order:
+Vonk reads its settings from these sources, in this order:

 :appsettings.default.json: Installed with Vonk, contains default settings and a template setting if no sensible default is available.
 :appsettings.json: You can create this one for your own settings.
 Because it is not part of the Vonk distribution, it will not be overwritten by a next Vonk version.